Why we love bar shampoo

 Currently around nine million tons of plastic is thrown into our ocean each year.
 But there's hope, shampoo bars cut out the need for some of this plastic, as more often than not, they come in recycled paper instead.
 Also, shampoo bars usually outlast liquid shampoo by two or three bottles, meaning you get more for your money.

 What’s more, most companies (like us!) that sell shampoo bars are striving to protect our oceans, wildlife and ecosystems that are affected by mass-produced and chemical-laden products in the beauty industry.
-Instead, many bars – like ours - contain natural ingredients and are cruelty-free too.
+Instead, many shampoo bars contain natural ingredients and are cruelty-free too.
 And it’s not just great for the planet and wildlife, but our hair too!
 Natural shampoos are much gentler than their chemical alternatives, allowing dyed hair to retain its colour and all hair types to retain its natural moisture.
 It's a win-win!

 As with many things in life, it’s going to take some time for our hair to adjust to a new change.
 While some of our customers are able to swap over to bar shampoo with no issues, a few of us have to go through a transition period.
 For some people, this might only take a couple of washes, but for others, it might even take a few months.
 But bear with us!
 It’s so worth it.
 How long exactly will depend on several factors such as how damaged your hair is if there’s any residue or build-up on your hair, and even your genetics!

 Is bar shampoo good for your hair?

 The way that liquid shampoos usually work is that the chemicals strip away our hairs’ natural oils.
 Ever struggled (or surely know someone who has) to get out of the habit of washing your hair every day, because by the next day it’s already greasy?
 Here’s why: when we use bottle shampoos, our scalp produces more oil to compensate for the stripping – what a nightmare!